datadryad/dryad-app/documentation/solr.md

 We also manually create the core.
 It is fairly simple to run SOLR since it's a Java application that can be extracted and run.

-The [README.md](config/solr_config/README.md) details how to set up the geoblacklight core and schema and our additions to it, which should always be checked into our repository after we make updates to the schema.
+The [README.md](config/solr_config/README.md) details how to set up the blacklight core and schema and our additions to it, which should always be checked into our repository after we make updates to the schema.